 - 12 months clinical rotations – 6 months research – 18 months clinical rotations.

 - 18 months clinical rotations – 6 months research – 12 months clinical rotations.

 - Research during residency is done in the post-doctoral training lab.
-This lab should be selected in first six to nine months in the PSTP.
+Ideally, this lab should be selected in first six to nine months in the PSTP.

-- The trainee sits for AP or CP board exam within one year of completing clinical training.
+- The trainee sits for AP or CP or AP/CP board exam within one year of completing clinical training.

 - The trainee will complete activities needed to maintain board certification (MOC) thereafter, as required by the American Board of Pathology.

-- Post-doctoral research training - the trainee will participate in three to four years of Post-doctoral research.
+- Post-doctoral research training - the trainee will typically participate in 3-4 years of Post-doctoral research.
 The mentor is encouraged (but not required) to be Pathology faculty.

-- Clinical involvement during the postdoctoral research period is determined by the stipulations of the training grant and the nature of the clinical specialty; but will not exceed 20% of the trainee’s effort.
-Clinical training opportunities include (but are not limited to):
+- Clinical involvement during the postdoctoral research period is determined by the stipulations of the training grant and the nature of the clinical specialty; but will not exceed 25% of the trainee’s effort and may allow for a fellow- or faculty-level clinical involvement, dependent on other details.
+Clinical opportunities during this phase include (but are not limited to):

 - attendance at conferences pertinent to clinical specialty

 - limited on service duties

 - workup of consult cases related to clinical specialty

 - The trainee will prepare and present of at least two formal lectures.

 - The trainee will preferably lecture as part of a formal course to medical, graduate, or allied health students is preferred, but the requirement can also be met by a formal lecture to residents.

 - Research seminar presentations do not fulfill this requirement.

 - The trainee will also participate in the usual small group teaching experience during residency.